Bludaria/Bludaria.github.io/_projects/demo-project/index.md

 ---
 # Arena Design Overview

-## Changi Airport Terminal 1
+## Changi Airport Terminal 1/Preliminary Arena Design
 {% include image-gallery.html images="t1_reference.png" height="400" %}
+{% include image-gallery.html images="preliminary_arena_design.png" height="400" %}

 The layout of the arena was inspired by the departure hall of Changi Airport Terminal 1, particularly the area surrounding the FAST check-in zone and boarding access gates.
-This environment was selected as a reference due to its structured flow, open layout, and realistic operational constraints
+This environment was selected as a reference due to its structured flow, open layout, and realistic operational constraints.

-This design emulates a semi-structured, real-world indoor environment, which provides the ideal conditions for testing:
+This design emulates a semi-structured, real-world indoor environment, with deliberate inclusion of tight paths, sensory triggers and blind spots. which provides the ideal conditions for testing, :
   - Waypoint navigation,
   - Real-time SLAM (via RTAB-Map),
   - Path planning in dynamic obstacle scenarios.

-## Preliminary Arena Design
-{% include image-gallery.html images="preliminary_arena_design.png" height="400" %}

-This arena was designed as a controlled environment to test autonomous navigation capabilities using the LIMO robot with ROS and RTAB-Map.
-The layout simulates a structured indoor space resembling a departure hall of Changi Airport Terminal 1, with deliberate inclusion of tight paths, sensory triggers and blind spots.

 ## Arena Design Visualized with 3D Modeling
 {% include image-gallery.html images="solidwork_arena.png" height="400" %}